MN-Script-Team/Release-Notes/MAXIS/MAXIS v2016.09 Release Notes.md

 JOBS: T Training Program P Service Program R Rehab Program
 UNEA: 47 Counted Tribal Income 48 Trust Income 49 Non-Recurring Income > $60 per Quarter *Completed by Charles Potter (@CDPotter, DHS).
 Resolves issue #2496.*

 BLIP: Added safeguard to disallow counties who are exempt from ABAWD work requirements to use this script. *Completed by Charles Potter (@CDPotter, DHS).
-Resolved issue #2497**
+Resolved issue #2497*

+**ABAWD FSET Exemption Check**
+Script can now accurately handle memb panels where the age of the child is blank due to being under 1. *Completed by Charles Potter (@CDPotter, DHS).
+Resolved issue #2550*

 **ACCT UPDATER**
 Script will now warn users if unable to edit, it can update if there are more than 9 account panels.
 Also implemented some behind the scenes revamping including: